primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

     descriptor
     descriptors
-        In Python, a descriptor is an object attribute with “binding behavior”, one whose attribute access has been overridden by methods in the `descriptor protocol <http://docs.python.org/howto/descriptor.html>`_.
+        In Python, a descriptor is an object attribute with “binding behavior” whose attribute access has been overridden by methods in the `descriptor protocol <http://docs.python.org/howto/descriptor.html>`_.
         Those methods are __get__(), __set__(), and __delete__().
 If any of those methods are defined for an object, it is said to be a descriptor.